Niv20/string-c-library/README.md

 - `list`: A pointer to the `LinkedList`.
 - `index`: The zero-based index where the element should be inserted.
-- `data`: A pointer to the data to be inserted.
+- `ptr`: A pointer to a struct that was allocated on the heap.

 **Returns:**